My name is Gazelle Sharmahd I’m your Dossier Leader

 Also known as: Iranian Turkmen · Teke · Yomut

-Rights Context Turkmen cultural activists, religious leaders (particularly Sufi sheikhs of the Naqshbandi order, widely followed among Turkmen), and political organizers have faced periodic waves of arrest and imprisonment.
+Rights Context Turkmen cultural activists and religious leaders — particularly Sufi sheikhs of the Naqshbandi order — have faced periodic waves of arrest and imprisonment.
 The Turkmen language is excluded from formal education.
 Cross-border cultural ties with Turkmenistan are treated with suspicion by Iranian intelligence services.

 Lurs